scikit-hep/scikit-hep.github.io/pages/developers/guidelines.md

 The below provides requirements and guidelines for Scikit-HEP packages, which we hope help providing high-quality packages with some level of homogeneity across them.
+New packages should adhere to these minimum requirements.
+Further optional suggestions are in the following pages.

 ### Package license